maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 The more people witness a person in distress, the less likely any one person will help.

+> The less you know about a subject, the less you believe there is to know in total.
+Only once you have some experience do you start to recognize the breadth and depth you have yet to plunder.

 ## Dunning Kruger Effect